dpchamps/garbage-day/blog/chapter-1.md

 console.log(char);
 ```

 A similar program is out our reach in JS-Land, because all memory management is handled by the JS-Runtime.
 The best we can do is output the value of `char`.
 Our program is blissfully unaware of the where and how of the memory we're using.
-Although, it is possible to see what that underlying data structure looks like if we _really_ want to
+Although, it is possible to see what that underlying data structure looks like if we _really_ want to:

 ```bash
 # ... find string in heap